Klaipėda: Trams

+Old town

+Klaipėda's Old Town is notable among other towns in Lithuania for its abundance of German and Scandinavian architecture.
+Klaipėda's Old Town is unique with its fachwerk architectural style and its planned street structure, which is uncharacteristic to any other old town in Lithuania.
+Its streets are geometrically configured very correctly, and the angle of intersection is straight.

+One of the most popular places in Klaipėda's old town is The Theatre Square.
+It hosts a variety of concerts, the Sea Festival, the International Jazz Festival and other events.
+An important focus of the Theatre Square is the Taravos Anikė sculpture depicting a youthful barefoot girl.
+The sculpture was erected in the memory of the poet Simonas Dachas and perpetuates one of the poet's described heroes.

 Sports

 Economy

-Nowadays, Klaipėda is an industry, business, education and science, health, tourism and recreation, administrative center.
-Historically, Klaipėda is one of the most successful developing municipalities in western Lithuania.
-City generates approximately 12 percent of the country GDP and about 80 percent of western Lithuania.
-It is greatly influenced due to the Port of Klaipėda which is a very important transport hub.
-In the eastern part of the city there is Klaipėda Free Economic Zone offering 0 percent tax incentives for first 6 years.
-It is also the location of the first Geothermal Demonstration Plant in the Baltic States, which is supplying the city with geothermal heating and Fortum Klaipėda Combined Heat and Power Plant.
+Klaipėda generates approximately 12 percent of Lithuania's GDP and about 80 percent of western Lithuania's GDP.
+Much of Klaipėda's economy is impacted by trade in the Port of Klaipėda.
+In the eastern part of the city, there is the Klaipėda Free Economic Zone, which offers 0 percent tax incentives for first 6 years.

+Klaipėda also the location of the first Geothermal Demonstration Plant in the Baltic States, which supplies with geothermal heating and Klaipėda Combined Heat and Power Plant.
 In 2014, Klaipėda LNG FSRU with FSRU Independence ship was opened and guaranteed the alternative way of supplying the country with gas.

 Most of the city's GDP is generated in the service sector.
 Inhabitants of Klaipėda have a higher income than the average of Lithuania.
-In the city there are such companies as Švyturys brewery, DFDS Lisco, Klaipėdos jūrų krovinių kompanija, Baltija Shipbuilding Yard, Vakaru Shipbuilding Yard, security company Argus, the largest cardboard and paper packaging processor in the Baltic States Grigeo Klaipėda, Balticum TV.
+Companies in Klaipėda include BLRT Western Shipyard, DFDS Lisco, Švyturys, Klaipėdos jūrų krovinių kompanija, Grigeo Klaipėda and Balticum TV.

-According to the Lithuanian Department of Statistics, GDP in the second quarter of 2017, comparing with the first quarter of 2017, has increased by 7.7 percent, while comparing with the second quarter of 2016 it has increased by 4.0 percent.
+According to the Lithuanian Department of Statistics, the GDP in the second quarter of 2017 as compared with the first quarter of 2017, has increased by 7.7 percent, while comparing with the second quarter of 2016 it has increased by 4.0 percent.
 The rise is also planned in the further years.